The JWST Advanced Deep Extragalactic Survey: Discovery of an Extreme Galaxy Overdensity at $z = 5.4$ with JWST/NIRCam in GOODS-S: Analysis Results

-Figure~\ref{fig:starforming_mainsequence} shows the star-forming main sequence for the $N = 96$ objects at $z = 5.2-5.5$ that are part of the final spectroscopic sample identified in Section~\ref{SectionTwoThree}.
+Figure~\ref{fig:starforming_mainsequence} shows the star-forming main sequence for the $N = 81$ objects at $z = 5.2-5.5$ that are part of the final spectroscopic sample identified in Section~\ref{SectionTwoThree}.
 The confirmed members of the field are given by the grey points while the confirmed members of the overdensity are given by the turquoise points.
 The reported stellar masses and SFRs are derived from the \texttt{Prospector} fits using the non-parametric SFH with ``continuity'' prior, where the SFRs are averaged over the last $100\ \mathrm{Myr}$ of lookback time.
 These stellar masses and SFRs are reported in Table~\ref{tab:physical_properties}, which gives a summary of the physical properties for our final spectroscopic sample.
-To be used as a point of comparison, the empirical star-forming main sequence at $z = 5.4$ derived by \citet{Popesso:2022} is given by the solid black line.
+Based on these stellar masses and the mass-size relation reported in \citet{Shibuya:2015}, we find that the minimum separation between the sources in our sample is always larger than twice the effective radius of the sources in their sample.
+Therefore, each of the objects that is part of our final spectroscopic sample is likely an individual star-forming galaxy rather than individual star-forming clumps within a much larger galaxy, although some are clearly merging systems in the final phase of coalescence.
+To be used as a point of comparison, the empirical star-forming main sequence at $z = 5.4$ derived by \citet{Popesso:2023} is given by the solid black line.
 Additionally, the maximum allowed SFR assuming all of the stellar mass was formed in the last $100\ \mathrm{Myr}$ of lookback time is given by the solid magenta line.